boveus/hyrax-wiki/Customizing-Metadata.md

     term: Zoology
 ```

-# Create a service to load the vocabulary.
+# Create a service to load the vocabulary

 ```ruby
 # services/departments_services.rb